EvanSays/espruino_quake/Rapid_Protoyping_Javascript_and_Hardware.md

 ### Parse the data.

-The [USGS Webite](https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php) provided some great docs on the output of their GeoJSON summary.
+The [USGS Webite](https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php) provided some good docs on the output of their GeoJSON summary.
 After poking through, I found my interest was in the "features" array and more specifically, the magnitude.
-The value for mag, ranges from [-1, 10] and comes from the U.S Geological Surveys official report.
+The value for mag ranges from [-1, 10] and comes from the U.S Geological Surveys official report.
 It's the size of the quake at the source.
-[More info here](https://earthquake.usgs.gov/data/comcat/data-eventterms.php#mag) on how it is calculated.
+[More info here](https://earthquake.usgs.gov/data/comcat/data-eventterms.php#mag).

 Note: They update the GeoJSON every 5 minutes and clear it on the hour.